Interfacelab/ilab-media-tools/readme.txt

 is light years ahead in quality and speed.

 = Advanced Image Editing =
-When integrating with [Imgix](https://imgix.com), ILAB Media Tools provides the most advanced WordPress image editor.
+When integrating with [Imgix](https://imgix.com), Media Cloud by ILAB provides the most advanced WordPress image editor.
 Alter contrast, saturation, vibrancy and over 30 other image editing operations - in real time right inside the WordPress admin interface!
 Completely non-destructive!

+= Image Cropping =
+Media Cloud by ILAB ships with the most advanced image cropping tool available for WordPress, based on Chen Fengyuan's amazing Cropper plugin for jQuery.

 **Best of all you get this functionality for free.**

-* Advanced image cropping tool
 * Upload to S3
 * Host media from S3 or any CDN that can connect to S3
 * Integrate with Imgix media hosting
+* Advanced image cropping tool
 * Advanced image editing with saturation, contrast, auto-correct, sharpen, blur and more (only when integrated with Imgix)